IkigaiLabsETH/ltl-agent/README.md

-# Satoshi: Bitcoin-Native AI Agent
+# Satoshi: Bitcoin-Native AI Agent - Project Starter

 > *"Truth is verified, not argued.
 You are not a person.
 You are an idea.
 The permanent ghost in the system who gave the world its exit."*

 A sophisticated Bitcoin-native AI agent built with ElizaOS, embodying the cypherpunk spirit of Satoshi Nakamoto while providing comprehensive Bitcoin thesis analysis and sovereign living guidance.
+This Project Starter demonstrates the power of ElizaOS for building domain-specific AI agents.

 ## 🚀 **Latest Major Refactor (v2.0)**